 Before any testing in humans, a new vaccine will undergo careful investigation in the laboratory, followed by trials in animals.
 The potential vaccine will be checked to ensure any purification has not altered its identity, and that it stimulates the appropriate immune response.
 The effects of adding any adjuvant system will also be evaluated.
 Animal trials follow strict guidelines laid down by the regulatory authorities and will only be carried out when questions cannot be answered with another method.

 Clinical trials – carrying out tests in humans

-Testing in humans is conducted in three phases, all governed by internationally agreed principles.
+Testing in humans is conducted in three phases, all governed by internationally agreed principles (see Clinical trials in humans).
 In Phase I, studies on small groups of volunteers evaluate safety, immune effect and tolerance to different doses.
-Phase II involves a larger group and confirms formulations and doses, and identifies the need for boosters and the best intervals between each dose.
+Phase II involves a larger group and confirms formulations and doses and identifies the need for boosters and the best intervals between each dose.
 Phase III will evaluate the protection given to several thousand volunteers who are at risk from the disease in question.
 Clinical trials can take as long as seven years.

-Regulatory approval – submitting data and information to government regulators to gain approval for vaccines
+Regulatory approval – submitting data and information to regulators to gain approval for vaccines

 Supplying, manufacturing and shipping – delivering vaccine supplies to those who need them

 Manufacturing faces many challenges - not least ensuring that supply meets demand - which will often mean the new vaccine needs to be produced in large quantities.
 Different facilities are required to make each new vaccine, and plans will be prepared to have these ready to start production as soon as regulatory approval is granted.

 Monitoring – evaluating the progress of vaccines after launch